JacobGoldenArt/next-js-starter-prettier-eslint/README.md

 # Nextjs Starter

-## Finnally got prettier and eslint working together.
-This will use the latest
+## Finnally got prettier and eslint working together!

-version of Next, React and typescript.
+Use the @latest version of Next, React and Typescript etc...

 Clone Repo and run: